JonasLazardGIT/SPRUCE/docs/credentials.md

-# Credential Module Progress (Steps 1–3)
+# Credential Module Progress (Updated)

-This doc tracks the implemented pieces for the augmented issuance flow, aligned with **docs/Spruce-And-AC.pdf** §B.6 and the existing DECS/LVCS/PCS/PACS stack.

-## Current scope
-- Parameter loading for credential issuance (Ac, bounds, block lengths).
-- Core data structs for holder/challenge/transcript/credential.
-- Bound checking helpers.
-- Commitment builder using the public Ac matrix.
+This document captures the current state of the credential/issuance flow and the supporting PACS/PIOP wiring.
+It reflects the recent fixes (ΣΩ/masking) and the end-to-end issuance helpers.

 ## Files and APIs